OliverColeman/hivis/README.md

 # HiVis

 HiVis is a Java library for importing, manipulating, shaping, processing and otherwise working with various kinds of data.
-It is designed to be simple to use for novice programmers while being flexible, extensible, and dynamic (see what we mean by dynamic in the example notes below).
-It was also designed with the programming environment [Processing](http://www.processing.org) in mind, but may be used outside of Processing.
+It is designed to be simple to use for novice programmers while being highly flexible and extensible.
+It is also designed with the programming environment [Processing](http://www.processing.org) in mind, but may be used outside of Processing.

 HiVis is developed as part of a collaboration between the School of Medical Sciences at the University of Sydney and the Interactive Media Lab in Art and Design at the University of New South Wales.

 ## HiVis in 30 seconds

-HiVis is a flexible, extensible, and dynamic data processing library.
 Typically raw data is loaded from a data source, for example a spreadsheet, and then ***views*** of that data are derived from it via transformation operations or functions.
-Some example views are mathematical and statistical operations, filtering and rearranging elements of the data, sorting and grouping data, or applying a function to every element of the data.
-Custom views can be created too.
+Some example views are mathematical and statistical operations, filtering and rearranging elements of the data, sorting and grouping data, or applying a function to each element of the data.
+Custom views can easily be created too.

+If the original data source changes then the derived views are updated in real-time.
+Thus HiVis represents a flexible event-driven data processing framework, with which complex data processing pipelines may be constructed.

 For example:
 ```java